deepsh4h/notes/MongoDB-HA-Cluster-Setup.md

 ```
 rs.status()
 ```
-## Force a Member to be Primary Using Database Commands¶
+## Force a Member to be Primary Using Database Commands

 Setting Priority (from the PRIMARY)
 ```